 It was 11pm, I was struggling to get a mix buss sorted.
 Specifically the drum buss.
 There were about 5 stem parts, each playing their role in the drum’s cohesion.
-Eventually, through some aggressive equalization, moderate toning, and dynamic shaping, I was able to get the stems into acceptable form.
-Once the 5 were ‘gelling’, I bussed them to a single fader where I would have global control (VCA) and be able to manipulate the preceding moves on a macro level. (i.e add compression to the mix buss as a whole, eq the mix buss as a whole, stereo image as a whole, limit as a whole…etc).
-Conveniently, it presented an interesting analogy to how we create on a whole.
+Eventually, through some aggressive equalization, moderate toning, and dynamic shaping, I was able to achieve a balanced relationship.
+From which point they were bussed into a single fader for global control (VCA) and for the option to manipulate each individual move, proportionally, on a macro level. (i.e add compression to the mix buss as a whole, eq the mix buss as a whole, stereo image as a whole, limit as a whole…etc).
+Conveniently, I began to see a similarity in our own lives and how we try to create on a whole.

 That is, our efforts are in many ways a summation of channels being routed into a buss.
 We mix and match intensity, tone, eq, dynamics, width, and overall level to make a composite signal that eventually routes to a single fader.
 If we approach our work as a composite of ourselves, balancing the influence and input, we can better communicate a clearer intent.
 Try too hard, you overload the buss.
 Under deliver, your noise floor increases.
 Striking a balance is difficult, but once you do, and find a way to leave a little headroom, the work achieves a better communication line to the listener.